husio/blog/content/post/error-handling/index.md

 ---
 title: "Error handling"
-date: 2019-02-19
+date: 2019-02-20
 tags: [Go]
 comments: []
-draft: true
 ---

 Go is a language that does not provide exceptions.
 Instead, an operation can return an error.
 [Errors are values](https://blog.golang.org/errors-are-values) that implement the `error` interface.

-I have worked with several errors handling patterns over the years and it might be helpful to summarize my journey focusing on the good solutions.
+I have worked with several errors handling patterns over the years and I would like to summarize my experience focusing on the good solutions.

 For the purpose of this post, let us imagine a very simple banking application.
 Accounts are represented by their numeric ID and we only know how much money each account holds.
 No account balance can get below zero.
-A bank service must implement the below interface.
+A bank service must implement the interface below.

 ```go
 type BankService interface {